-I am contactable by telephone, text message or email to arrange an initial appointment.
+You can contact me by phone or email to arrange an initial appointment.

-During our first session I will take a few personal and health details and conduct an assessment and we will discuss what you would like to get from counselling.
+During our first session I will take a few personal details and we will discuss what you would like to get from counselling.

 Once we have agreed to work together, my commitment to you is open-ended.
 Most clients tend to know when they are ready to end therapy and it is entirely each individuals choice.